GardenCityRuby/GCRC2015/README.md

 headings, and 'PT Sans' for body copy.
 The full CSS font stacks are:

 Headings: `font-family: 'abril-display', 'Abril Display', Palatino, 'Palatino Linotype', serif;`
-Body:     `font-family: 'pt-sans', 'PT Sans', Helvetica, Arial, sans-serif;`
+Body:     `font-family: 'jaf-facitweb', 'JAF Facit', Avenir, Verdana, Arial, sans-serif;`

+(Avenir is a default font on Mac and Verdana is available on almost every desktop machine)

 Layout